ruff-guy/Daily-Quotes-App-Widget/README.md

 # 📌 License
 Free to use and modify for personal or educational purposes.

+# Disclaimer-
+This is a personal project that i build for my use and would like share with anyone in need for such use case, it works perfectly fine in my PC even so, I will not be responsible for anything you do with it or if anything breaks, I by no means am forcing you to use it, you will do so by your own free will.

 # 🙌 Contributions
 Suggestions, improvements, and ideas are welcome.
 This project is intentionally simple — feature requests should respect that philosophy.